jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

     "apiVersion": "1",

     "source": {
-        # The commit from which this binary from compiled.
+        # The commit from which this binary was compiled.
         "commit": "87fdbaa"
     },